clairBuoyant/server/docs/README.md

 poetry run start
 ```

-Alternatively, you may load script aliases to your current shell and execute them without `poetry` like so:
+Alternatively, you may load script aliases to your current shell and then run the aforementioned commands without `poetry` like so:

 ```shell
 # add scripts aliases to current shell.